THE ESSEX WELFARE SERVICE

 Garden of Remembrance

-At the current time the Garden of Remembrance is still open but there will be no interments or scatterings carried out until 30th April, this will be reviewed.
+At the current time the Garden of Remembrance is still open but there will be no interments or scatterings carried out until mid July when this will be reviewed.
 At

 this time the vehicular access gates to the Garden of Remembrance is open to